 HEMT / PHEMT

-HEMT / PHEMT is High Electron Mobility Transistors or Paedomorphic High Electron Mobility Transistors are JFET modifications for higher frequency and high-performance applications.
+HEMT / PHEMT High Electron Mobility Transistors or Paedomorphic High Electron Mobility Transistors are JFET modifications for higher frequency and high-performance applications.

 FINFET